 Drawing from our mechanistic studies, our lab seeks to identify biological factors that can potentially be used as pathogenic readouts.
 These factors could be proteins produced during the course of the disease, byproducts of a degenerative process, conformation changes or modification of a given factor, or myriad other quantifiable outcomes.
 We then develop sensitive, high-throughput assays to quantify the levels of each potential biomarker in patient samples and test whether these levels can be of diagnostic or prognostic value.

 About Dr. Petrucelli

-Leonard Petrucelli, Ph.D., is a professor of neuroscience at Mayo Clinic College of Medicine and Science in Florida.
-His research focuses on investigating presence of aberrant proteins in patients with neurodegenerative diseases.
+Leonard Petrucelli, Ph.D., is a professor of neuroscience at Mayo Clinic College of Medicine and Science in Jacksonville, Florida.
+His research focuses on investigating the consequences of aberrant protein aggregation in patients with neurodegenerative diseases.